-Actions are the things that users will see when they detect a Beacon or Cloud Beacon, displaying an image, an audio file, navigating to a web page, for example.
-Actions are associated with Beacons & Cloud Beacons, but happen on users' smartphones, tablets etc, so an application that handles such actions is required.
+Actions are the things that users will see when they detect a Beacon, displaying an image, an audio file, navigating to a web page, for example.
+Actions are associated with Beacons, but happen on users' smartphones, tablets etc, so an application that handles such actions is required.

-Click on Beacons under the Infrastructure section on the panel header to manage your beacons and cloud beacons.
+Click on Beacons under the Infrastructure section on the panel header to manage your beacons.